nineninesix-ai/KaniTTS-Finetune-pipeline/README.md

 ### The Audio Codec

-This pipeline uses **NeMo Nano Codec** which compresses audio into discrete tokens:
+This pipeline uses **NeMo NanoCodec** which compresses audio into discrete tokens:
 - **4 codebooks** of 4096 tokens each
 - **22kHz sample rate** (high quality)
 - **0.6 kbps** (extreme compression)